okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/react/configlocations.md

 ### Environment variables

-Add environment variables on the server-side for each of the settings.
+Add environment variables on the server for each of the settings.
 Use names such as:

 * `ISSUER`
 * `CLIENT_ID`